-Among all schemes that can be derived in this way, we have addressed in detail the construction of the NULI 4 and 6-point schemes.
+Among all schemes that can be derived in the proposed way, we have addressed in detail the construction of the NULI 4 and 6-point schemes.

-Our analysis emphasizes that, to the purpose of applications, the NULI 4-point scheme turns out to be the optimal member of this family of schemes.
-In fact, if compared with the non-linear 4-point schemes by Dyn et al. [15] or Daubechies et al. [14] and its NULI 6-point counterpart, it has the twofold advantage of being linear and computationally cheap because the parameterization is not recomputed at each step and the coefficients of the refinement equations are described by simple formulas.
-With respect to the aforementioned schemes, the NULI 4-point scheme generates limit curves with similar shapes whenever $\lambda_i^0 = \frac{1}{2}$, $\forall i$.
-In addition, for different values of $\lambda_i^0 \in [0, 1]$, the NULI 4-point scheme allows us to achieve special shape features like point tension effects or C^0 vertices.
+Our analysis emphasizes that, to the purpose of applications, the NULI 4-point scheme turns out to be the optimal member of its family of schemes and also advantageous with respect to other non uniform 4-point schemes.
+In fact, if compared with the non-linear 4-point schemes by Dyn et al. [15] or Daubechies et al. [13], it has the advantage of being linear, so that we were able to prove convergence and smoothness results, and computationally cheaper, since the parameterization is not recomputed at each step.
+On the other hand, although its NULI 6-point counterpart generates C^2 limit curves, the NULI 4-point scheme is computationally advantageous, as the coefficients of the refinement equations are described by much simpler formulas.
+Finally, with respect to both the aforementioned schemes, the NULI 4-point scheme generates limit curves with similar shapes whenever $\lambda_i^0 = \frac{1}{2}$, $\forall i$.
+In addition, for different values of $\lambda_i^0 \in [0, 1]$, the NULI 4-point scheme allows us to achieve special shape features like point tension effects or C^0 vertices that cannot be obtained by the NULIFS basis considered in [9].